decretist/Dissertation/Chapter4/tmp.md

 noting that the relationship of the logarithm of rank to the logarithm of frequency is linear, with a slope of -1.0 corresponding to a tail-off of 1/N. (See Figure Zb)[^11]

-"we have found a clearcut correlation between the number of different words in the *Ulysses* and the frequency of their usage, in the sense that they approximate the simple equation of an equilateral
-hyperbola: r × f = C in which *r* refers to the word's rank in the *Ulysses* and *f* to its frequency of occurrence (as we ignore for the present the size of C)."[@zipf_human_1949, 24]

 **[Figure Zb updated 12 Mar 2020]**